rico-vz/HeimerdingerLoL/content/posts/how-to-get-victorious-master-yi-in-lol-season-14.md

 Remember, this is an EXCLUSIVE ranked reward - once Season 14 ends, there's no other way to add this prestigious skin to your collection!

-## Troubleshooting & FAQ: Everything You Need to Know!
+## Troubleshooting & FAQ: Everything You Need to Know

 Time to tackle those burning questions about Victorious Yi and make sure you're fully prepared for ranked success!
 We've gathered the most common questions from the LoL community to keep you in the loop.